SparkPost/support-docs/support/user-guide/subaccounts.md

 **Permissions**

-Only master account users can create subaccounts.
-If you create a app user, they will have access to both the master account and subaccounts, so it is critical that be taken into account when provisioning app accounts on your system.
+Master account Admin and Developer users can create subaccounts.
+Master account Templates and Reporting users can see information about all subaccounts.
+Reporting Users can optionally be assigned to a specific subaccount instead of the master account - more information on this below in "Subaccount UI Access".
+It is important to consider if a user should have access to the master and all subaccounts or if a user should be restricted to a specific subaccount when provisioning app accounts on your system.

+Learn more about user roles [here](https://www.sparkpost.com/docs/user-guide/managing-users/).

 **Subaccount Statuses**